lordpangan/lordpangan/README.md

 I’m a Kubernetes and Microservices enthusiast.

-I'm writing ansible and terraform scripts, python, JS Express and a little bit of Angular.
+I'm writing ansible and terraform, python, JS Express and a little bit of Angular.

 📫 You can reach me through my linked in profile linkedin.com/in/lord-pangan/